 "Willow is a character driven novel, Ricky, and you're expecting a plot driven novel."

 This had turned into the weirdest damn conversation I have ever had.
-I'm searching for all the elements in her novel, and I keep coming back to Willow's cannon bones as protagonists, and that makes absolutely no sense to me until I step back a little, to the novelist herself and there's a dim quavering light bulb of recognition somewhere way back in my brain as a few neurons and synapses begin the process of forming a brand-new path.
+I'm searching for all elements in her novel, and I keep coming back to Willow's cannon bones as protagonists, and that makes absolutely no sense to me until I step back a little, to the novelist himself and there's a dim quavering light bulb of recognition somewhere way back in his brain as neurons and synapses begin the process of forming a brand-new path.
 Danni does that to me.

 "Do you get it?" she asked at last after having watched my confusion for some time.

-"There will be no plot to the Willow novel, will there?"
-"No," she said, "probably not, but like you said, the events on the plot line only matter if they become essential to the development of character, otherwise, they are just distractions."
+"There is no plot to the Willow novel, is there?"

+"No," she said, "probably not, but like you said, the events on the plot line only matter if they become essential to development of character, otherwise, they are just distractions."

 We both sat together thinking what must have been synchronized thoughts.
 Me thinking about her as becoming the foremost trainer in the world in developing the fastest, soundest horse with stamina to go any distance without having to demonstrate it to the world or force it to happen on a certain day when a race is called if there happens on that day to be an iota more heat at any point on the horse's body than there should be.
-The way a horse should be trained.
+The way a horse should be trained, how Danni thought Ruffian should have been trained.
 She will work Willow at a pace that develops the cannon bone to the precise morphology required to support the maximum speed she can achieve.
 Willow will be an unheralded Ruffian into old age.
 And why?
-Because it's who Danni is, who she has become, because of where she's been and what she has discovered.
+Because it's who Danni is, who she has become, because of where she's been and what she has discovered - the character-driven aspect of my story of Danni McGee.

 And Ricky?
 What of Richard T. O'Hare?
-Would he write the perfect unpublished, and in all likelihood unpublishable, novel illustrating the development of character from a racetrack ruffian to this perfection of the femella homo sapiens?
+Would he write the perfect unpublished, and in all likelihood unpublishable, novel illustrating the full development of character from a racetrack ruffian to this perfection of the fella homo sapiens?

 If only he could.